 These Baja fish tacos are some of the best tacos ever!
 They’re filled with tender and crispy beer-battered fish in warm and soft tortillas and are topped with chipotle mayonnaise and creamy cabbage slaw.

 I’m not exaggerating when I say that these Baja fish tacos are in my personal top 5 recipes that I’ve ever made.
 I know it’s a big statement, but I’m confident that once you make this recipe, it’ll also be in your top 5.

 From the chipotle-lime mayo to the beer-battered fish and the creamy slaw, every single component of this recipe is packed with a ton of flavor.

 And best of all?
 Everything is easy to make!
-While it may seem like there’s a lot of steps, don’t let that intimidate you.
+While it may seem like there are a lot of steps, don’t let that intimidate you.
 If you can pour and mix ingredients in a bowl, you can make these tacos.
-Promise!

-Now all that’s left to do is dip the fish into the batter, shake off any excess and fry those babies up until nice and golden brown.
-Continue cooking your fish in batches of 4-6 strips depending on the size of your pan.
+Make the batter and fry: Make the batter by whisking together all the dry ingredients first and then whisking in the beer.
+Now dip the fish into the batter, shake off any excess, and fry until nice and golden brown.
+Continue cooking your fish in batches of 4-6 strips, depending on the size of your pan.

 - Use a firm, mild-flavored fish like cod, halibut, or even mahi-mahi.
 If using frozen fish, make sure to thaw it completely and pat it as dry as you can with some paper towels.

 - Heat corn tortillas in a skillet or a griddle.
 I highly recommend heating them in a skillet or a flat griddle over medium-high heat until they develop some toasted brown spots on both sides.
-Not only does this warm them up, but it also firms them up and helps to prevent them from ripping or falling apart.
+Not only does this warm them up, but it also firms them up and helps prevent them from ripping or falling apart.